SuperCipher/hyperlink-cash/why-do-we-need-it.md

+---
+label: Why do we need this
+icon: thumbsup
+---

 # Why do we need this
 Senders have to interact with the Receiver many times and ask them to do a lot of things before they can receive tips or gifts.
 This leads to a bad first-time user experience.
 Even experienced crypto investors don't want to own many wallets and download wallet every time a new network appears.